Zarak: Reception

 In The Radio Times Guide to Films Adrian Turner gave the film 2/5 stars, writing: "Victor Mature, in full Afghan mode, leads his gang of cut-throats against the might of the British army, headed by Michael Wilding, in a trashy adventure yarn set in the halcyon days of Empire.
 Apart from a belly dance by Anita Ekberg which should have earned the movie an X-rating it's notable only as one of producer 'Cubby' Broccoli's pre-Bond collaborations with director Terence Young, writer Richard Maibaum and cameraman Ted Moore."

+Filmink called it "silly, colourful, entertaining" and one of Warwick's best films.

 Legacy

 The action sequences reappeared in John Gilling's The Bandit of Zhobe (1958) and The Brigand of Kandahar (1965).
 The film was remade in India as Zarak Khan (1963), starring Paidi Jairaj and Chitra.